Fire at fertilizer plant may cause explosion, area evacuated

 According to a Winston-Salem Police Department news release, the 4400 block of Cherry Street from North Point Boulevard to Indiana Avenue was closed while emergency crews responded to the fire around 8:20 p.m. and remains closed.

 Wake Forest University released a statement asking some students in off-campus housing to voluntarily evacuate.
+The university also said it is working on long-term plans for those who do not have an alternative place to go.

+“The evacuation area around 4440 North Cherry Street has almost 6500 residents or 2,497 households,” the City of Winston-Salem reported on it’s Twitter page.

 People who have evacuated should plan to be away from their homes for up to 48 hours.